Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3EggRNG.md

 Make your way to the Day-Care if you're not already in there, which is located in Route 117, and deposit both Pokémon that will be the Parents for your desired Pokémon with the Day-Care Lady.
 It is recommended that you have Parents with as high compatibility as possible; you can check what determines compatibility in [this Bublapedia article](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_breeding#Breeding_rate).<br>
 If you're aiming for perfect IVs or otherwise competitive IV spreads, both your parent Pokémon should also have perfect IVs or as close as possible to them, as this makes it easier to find desirable IV spreads.<br>
 Lastly, if you're wanting to transfer some Egg Moves to the offspring, make sure the Male parent is the one who knows them, as in Gen 3 only Males pass down Egg Moves!
-In our example here, we will be using a Ralts with 4 Egg Moves as the Male parent, and another Ralts as the 'Female' parent, both with perfect IVs (6IV with 0Atk) and from different OT & TID.<br>
+In our example here, we will be using a Salamence with 4 Egg Moves as the Male parent, and a Ditto as the 'Female' parent, both with perfect IVs (ie 6IV) and from different OT & TID.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3EggE1.png" width=320 height=213/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3EggE2.png" width=320 height=213/> <img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Images/G3EggE3.png" width=320 height=213/></p><br>